QuadSpinner/Gaea-Docs/source/Guide/05-Build/4-Tiled.md

 *"Tiled Output"* is when the build results (regardless of how they were built) are saved in a grid - that is, the overall output is split into even tiles.
 Tiled Output is used for very large terrains, especially in games, where parts of the terrain are "streamed" into memory for efficiency.

-*"Tiled Processing"* or Distributed Processing is when a terrain is divided up into a grid of tiles *before* processing.
+*"Tiled Processing"*, or Distributed Processing, is when a terrain is divided up into a grid of tiles *before* processing.
 After processing, the final output may be saved as individual tiles or as a single image.
 Tiled Processing is used to process very large terrains beyond what may be possible within the limits of your current hardware.
 By dividing the terrain into smaller tiles and processing them one by one, a remarkably smaller amount of RAM is needed for processing.

 ## Tiled Output